 What is soft leather?
 Or rather, what is thin leather?
 The more fine the grain pattern is, the thinner the leather is.
 On the other hand, thicker leather has a much rougher structure.
 In addition, the center section of hide is usually composed of finer grain pattern compared to the outer boundaries.

 There are many layers in an animal hide.
 When you split them, you will find out that corium is the thickest layer within an animal hide; you may find it in top grain and genuine leather products.
+With the layers hidden under you can easily get to know about the leather thickness and the quality.

 So What Type Of Leather A Thin And Thick?